Thundergrid149/Thundergrid-Installer-Instructions/Etrel Inch Firmware Update Procedure.md

 The firmware must be updated in a specific order.
 Please apply the ```system``` firmware before the ```app``` firmware.

 > [!NOTE]
 > If the charger is on a version starting with `4.0` you will have to update to `5.0` first.
 The `5.0` update has the system and app bundled into one file.
-[5.0 Firmware Download Page](https://landisgyr-evsolutions.atlassian.net/wiki/spaces/Home/pages/3221094430/5.0)

 ***